Isabel-prime/isabel-prime.github.io/_pages/teaching.md

 In 2022, I am available for private WACE tutoring in mathematics (Methods and Specialist), physics, and chemistry.
 I am based in Perth, Western Australia with sessions held either online or in-person.
 I am also available to tutor motivated year 7-10 students in maths and science.
 Inquiries to [isabellongbottom@gmail.com](mailto:isabellongbottom@gmail.com); please include your year level, subject, desired location and availability.  -->

-## Teaching experience

 ### As a Teaching Fellow at Harvard:

+* (Fall 2023) MATH 1B: Integration, Series, and Differential Equations

 Teaching Fellows are responsible for delivering thrice-weekly classes to a section of 20-30 undergraduate students, including lecturing and leading the students through in-class problem sets.
 There is an emphasis on active learning.

-* (Fall 2023) MATH 1B: Integration, Series, and Differential Equations

 ### Directed Reading Program at Harvard: